Marcel Nguyen: 2012

-2012–2015
+2013–2015

-In the 2012 London Olympic Games, Nguyen won two Olympic silver medals after competing in the Men's artistic team all-around, individual all-around, floor and parallel bars.
-Nguyen collected the first all-around gymnastics medal for Germany since the 1936 Summer Olympic Games held in Berlin.
-His second silver medal was on the individual apparatus final of parallel bars, and the German team all-around finished in 7th place.
-Lastly, he finished in 8th place on the floor individual apparatus final, an event, for which he had little time to prepare and initially not qualified but was brought as first reserve last minute to complete the roster of the event final, after another athlete who had qualified for the final withdrew due to injury.
 At the European Championships in 2014, he placed 4th on the team, but failed to qualify for any of the individual finals.
 In September 2014, he was at the home championships in Stuttgart on parallel bars and rings which is where he tore his ACL.

-After his ACL injury, Nguyen celebrated his comeback at German national championships in Giessen, where he was qualified to take part at the World Championships 2015 in Glasgow.
 Although the German team was not directly qualified for the Olympic Games 2016, Nguyen participated at the Test Event of Olympic Games in April 2016.
 The German team won that round and got the right to participate in the Olympics.
-The last events before the Olympic Games were quite successful for Nguyen – the bronze medal on the parallel bars with 15,566 at the European Championships in Bern and gold at the German national championships at the rings.
 That was the 7th title of Nguyen at this apparatus.
 For the first time since 2009, he did not win the gold medal on the parallel bar and stayed second behind his teammate Lukas Dauser.
-This caused the second ranking in the overall competition as well but saved the nomination to represent Germany in the Olympic Games 2016.

 2016

 Olympic Games 2016 brought Nguyen and his team the 7th place in overall teams ranking.
 During his routine on parallel bars, the new element was shown – "The Nguyen" is added to the Code of points (with a grade "E" which is higher as average) and brings 0.5 points to the athlete who completes it without mistake.